Ovi1210/first-portfolio/README.md

 # first-portfolio
-hey This is Ovi
-This is my first portfolio using html and css
+This is Ovi.
+This is my first portfolio using html and css.